cha1ra/laradock-bash/README.md

 ### Validation

-If directory already exists, you cannnot use this scripts.
+If directory already exists, you cannot use this scripts.

 ```shell
 ~/Sites/bash/laradock-bash master* 7s